ibm-cloud-docs/schematics/private-catalog.md

 12. Enter the link in your browser to verify that the `TGZ` file is automatically downloaded to your local machine.
 13. Decompress the `TGZ` file and verify that you can see all Terraform configuration files without the subfolder.

-## Create a private content catalog and add your Terraform template as a product
+## Create a private catalog and add your Terraform template as a product
 {: #create-private-catalog}
 {: step}